danielrezaie/CCDraconicReactorControlPanel1.12.2/README.md

 * install this code via running the install script using these commands :

 ```
-> pastebin get Ls1Wg3QQ install
+> pastebin get SHc6Q9n7 install
 > install
 ```
-* modify `startup` if you wish to configure/alter any variables mentioned in the feature list, you'll find them at the top of the file
+* modify `startup` with the command 'edit startup' if you wish to configure/alter any variables mentioned in the feature list, you'll find them at the top of the file
 ```
 > startup
 ```